Former Seahawk Richard Sherman arrested on suspicion of burglary domestic violence

 “We were made aware of an arrest last night of one of our player leaders for an alleged domestic violence incident and have activated our domestic violence crisis protocol for the protection and support of everyone involved,’’ the statement read.
 “We will continue to monitor events closely as more facts are made available to us.’’

-Sherman’s bio on the NFLPA page states: “Sherman has been a player representative since 2014 and was re-elected in 2018 with his current team, the San Francisco 49ers.
-He was voted onto the NFLPA’s Executive Committee in 2016 and was re-elected in 2018 and 2020 to continue his vocal, passionate leadership.’’
+Sherman’s bio on the NFLPA page states: “Sherman has been a player representative since 2014 and was reelected in 2018 with his current team, the San Francisco 49ers.
+He was voted onto the NFLPA’s Executive Committee in 2016 and was reelected in 2018 and 2020 to continue his vocal, passionate leadership.’’

 Sherman has served as his own agent since negotiating a contract with the 49ers in 2018 following his release by the Seahawks that March.

-Note: CORRECTION: This story has been updated to reflect that Sherman was arrested on suspicion of burglary domestic violence, not a charge of burglary domestic violence.